 Free Guided Day Walking Tours

 One of the most significant changes in guided day tour offerings in the last decade is the tremendous proliferation of ¨free¨walking tours worldwide. ¨Free¨walking tours occur in hundreds of cities worldwide today.
+These ¨free¨ tours are so standard now that many cities no longer have paid walking tours.
 Advanced reservations or payments are never required.
 Show up and give the guide a tip if you feel it is appropriate.
-These ¨free¨ tours are so common now that many cities no longer have paid walking tours.

 I have not completed the ¨free¨ tours three times because I couldn’t keep up with the rest of the group!
 On the last several of these tours, I told the guide ahead of time that I’d give them a good tip if they checked to ensure I kept up with the group.
 It worked like a charm!
 (Interestingly, in observing the tours, the guides get much more money from these ¨free¨ tours than paid tours).